signalfx/signalfx-agent/README.md

 Before proceeding make sure the following requirements are met.
 - [.Net Framework 3.5](https://docs.microsoft.com/en-us/dotnet/framework/install/dotnet-35-windows-10) (Windows 8+)
 - [Visual C++ Compiler for Python 2.7](https://www.microsoft.com/EN-US/DOWNLOAD/DETAILS.ASPX?ID=44266)

+On Windows the agent must be installed and run under an administrator account.

 To use the bundle: